chad-ld/articy_quick-search/README.md

 ### Requirements:

+- Articy Draft 3.X
-- Articy Draft 3.0 or later.
+- NOTE: Has NOT been tested with Articy Draft X.

 ### On Roadmap Features: